 Summary: Which is better Magento or WooCommerce

 In a nutshell, both Magento vs WooCommerce have their own perk, but their target users might differ.
 Before building your store with one of these two platforms, you need to define what type of user base you are.

 Magento is a robust platform usually used by medium to large-scale businesses.
 The excellent scalability makes it ideal for large sites with a huge inventory and visits.
-In case premium functionalities are not necessary to your needs, the free edition is a good option.
+In case premium functionalities are not necessary for your needs, the free edition is a good option.
 If you are preparing for a Magento web store, it’s advisable to find support from experienced Magento development agencies.
-BSS Commerce is an instance you can reach out for consultation.
+BSS Commerce is an instance where you can reach out for consultation.